-If you do need to connect an older cable to a newer port (such as HDMI to VGA) there are adapters for this purpose.
+If you need to connect an older cable to a newer port (such as HDMI to VGA), there are adapters for this purpose.

 Watch out for specials.
 As this is such a competitive market they are always around and will save you some money.

 SUMMARY – best computer monitor for your small business